 GPA is the sum of the products of the number of credits of a course with the grade point scored in that course, taken over all the courses for the semester, divided by the sum of the number of credits for all courses taken in that semester.

-CGPA is similarly calculated considering all the courses taken from the time of admission.
+OGPA/CGPA is similarly calculated considering all the courses taken from the time of admission.

-21. Awarding Degree
+20. Awarding Degree

-After successful completion of the programme, the degree will be awarded with the following classification based on CGPA.
+After successful completion of the programme, the degree will be awarded based on OGPA/CGPA.